rstyczynski/umc/README.md

 Notice change from Blk to kB, it's done by regular iostat parameter.
 Newer versions of iostat report performance using kB.

-# Oracle Middlware
+# Oracle Middleware
 UMC collects data from two sources: OSB, and SOA composite.
 The former gets data directly from OSB via wlst, and the latter uses DMS subsystem available in WebLogic.
-The data is genrally available via wlst, but interfaces and data structures are so different, that UMC adds real value as wrapper around provided API.
+The data is generally available via wlst, but interfaces and data structures are so different, that UMC adds real value as wrapper around provided API.

 ## OSB ##
-OSB provides multiple metrices, and UMC harvets subset of them related to: (a) Proxy service, (b) Business service, and (c) URI.
+OSB provides multiple metrics, and UMC harvest subset of them related to: (a) Proxy service, (b) Business service, and (c) URI.

-Note that before ocllecting data you need to enable monitoring (sbconsole->service->operational settings->monitoring).
-Once enabled, UMC is able to harvest performence counters.
+Note that before collecting data you need to enable monitoring (sbconsole->service->operational settings->monitoring).
+Once enabled, UMC is able to harvest performance counters.

 Data collection from Proxy service: